Kim Zolciak Celebrates 40 With Tiny Bikini On Beach Romp With Hubby

 The reality star also took some time to reflect on what is important to her as she celebrated this milestone birthday, including her children and the positive turn her career has taken over the past several years as part of Bravo’s Real Housewives franchise.

+On May 21, Watch What Happens Live host Andy Cohen remarked in an interview on the Jenny McCarthy Show that he felt Kim was being “ganged up on” during the season’s reunion show.

+NeNe Leakes was the first to respond to his comments on Twitter, saying that if Kim was getting ganged up on “she deserved it.”
+Kim responded on social media by stating that NeNe tried to “kick her” during the season.

 Kim is currently filming the seventh season of her Bravo series, Don’t Be Tardy.
+The show is expected to premiere on Bravo this summer.